The Who, What, Where, When and Sometimes, Why.

 Exemestane (Aromasin) and anastrozole (Arimidex)

-The American Society for Clinical Oncology (ASCO), the National Comprehensive Cancer Network (NCCN) and the U.S. Preventive Services Task Force list exemestane and anastrozole as risk-lowering drug options for postmenopausal women who do not have breast cancer, but are at high risk of breast cancer.
+The American Society for Clinical Oncology (ASCO), the National Comprehensive Cancer Network (NCCN) and the U.S. Preventive Services Task Force list exemestane and anastrozole as risk-reducing drug options for postmenopausal women who don’t have breast cancer, but are at high risk of breast cancer.

 However, exemestane and anastrozole aren’t FDA-approved for use in the risk reduction setting.
 They are only FDA-approved for use in breast cancer treatment.